HeloiseS/hoki/README.rst

      year = {2019}
      }

-**Please if you use `hoki` for your science, do include us in your publications!** As you can imagine developing a tool and maintaining it for the community is very time consuming, and unfortunatly citations remain the most important metric.
+**Please if you use `hoki` for your science, include us in your publications!** As you can imagine developing a tool and maintaining it for the community is very time consuming, and unfortunatly citations remain the most important metric.

 License
 ^^^^^^^^^^^